grey-fish/grey-fish.github.io/Natas/Level18.md

 In the else part of above code, `admin` key is set to zero and `print_credentials` is called.
 So we want the condition in `if` statement to be true so that we don't go to the else block.
 Simply, `my_session_start()` returns true if `PHPSESSID` is present.

-Now throughout the code we donot set `$_SESSION['admin']` to 1, we set it to 0 various times.
+Now throughout the code we never set `$_SESSION['admin']` to 1, we set it to 0 various times.
 So, As to reveal the password for next level it must be 1 and we can't set it, so i must already be admin.

-To find that admin session, we bruteforce over all possible PHPSESSID, to find one that belongs to admin.
+To find that admin session, we bruteforce over all possible `PHPSESSID`, to find one that belongs to admin.

 Below is a request (in Burp) sent, when we log in.
 ![](./images/Level18_solution.png)